Project Team: Professor Wai-Fung LAM, Dr. Winnie LAW, Ms. Katie CHICK, Mr, Tai HU, Ms. Daisy YEUNG, Dr, Jessica Marie WILLIAMS

 Nature-based Solution (NbS)

-Instead of relying mostly on engineering or technology, NbS harnesses the power of nature through utilising well-functioning ecosystems and the services they provide to address societal challenges.
-Our initiatives aimed at improving habitats by cultivating aquatic species at different trophic levels.
+NbS harnesses the power of nature in addressing various social challenge through utilising well-functioning ecosystems and their ecological services.
+Our initiatives aim to improve habitats by cultivating aquatic species at different trophic levels.

 Regenerative Production